• Europe

 We work with internationally renowned experts on the core topics of the Metaverse Europe Foundation.

-Our core topics are “Protection of identities”, “Intellectual self-control”, “Legally secure space”, “European values”, “Ownership of data”, “Positive future images”, “European sovereignty”, “Digital ownership”, “Decentralization”, “Human 1.0 in Web 4.0”.
+Our core topics are “Protection of identities”, “Intellectual self-control”, “Legally secure space”, “Sustainability”, “Data sovereignty”, “Positive images of the future”, “European sovereignty”, “Digital ownership”, “Decentralization”, “Man 1.0 in Web 4.0”, “Shaping democracy“..

 On the core topic of mental self-control with Prof. Dr. Thomas Metzinger